Princess Eugenie makes bold statement with wedding dress revealing scars

 Peter Pilotto and Christopher De Vos founded the British based label Peter Pilotto in London in 2007.
 Eugenie worked closely with Pilotto and De Vos on the design of the gown, according to a statement from the Royal Family.

-The fabric was designed by Pilotto and De Vos in their studio in East London.
+The fabric was designed by the pair in their studio in East London.
 It includes a number of symbols that are meaningful to Princess Eugenie as motifs, including a Thistle for Scotland, The Shamrock for Ireland, The York Rose for England and The Ivy representing the couple's home.

 For many celebrities in the public eye, choosing a dress designer is as much a political statement as it is style decision.